Boeing cuts 737 production rate by 10 planes per month

 "We will also work directly with our suppliers on their production plans to minimize operational disruption and financial impact of the production rate change."

-Boeing has continued to manufacture 737s since the March 10 Ethiopian Airlines crash killed 157 people, the second deadly crash in five months after an October 2018 Lion Air crash killed 189 people.
+Boeing has continued to manufacture 737s since the March 10 Ethiopian Airlines crash killed 157 people, the second deadly crash in five months.

 However, Boeing has been unable to make deliveries of the planes to customers, a key stoppage that will dent revenues.
 Boeing is scheduled to report first-quarter results on April 24.